Disc golf: 1970s

-The First Disc Golf Basket

-In 1977, Headrick and his son Ken developed the modern basket catch for disc golf, US Patent 4039189A, titled Flying Disc Entrapment Device, which they trademarked "Disc Pole Hole".
-The Disc Pole Hole created a standardized catching device that had a chain-hanger that held vertical hanging rows of chain out and away from a center pole.
-The vertical rows of chain came together forming a parabolic shape above and angling down towards a metal basket that attached to and surrounded the center pole, and could catch a disc from all directions.

-Ed and his company DGA revised and obtained patents for basket designs until his death in 2002.
-Today there are over 13,000 courses installed throughout the world, the majority of them using baskets modeled on the Disc Pole Hole DGA baskets Headrick designed.

-2020s

-In December 2022, the Professional Disc Golf Association announced that trans women would be prohibited from competing in the female division at Majors.

-Disc golf courses
+Courses

 Most disc golf courses have 9 or 18 holes, and exceptions most often have holes in multiples of three.
 Courses with 6, 10, 12, 21, 24 or 27 holes are not uncommon.
 The PDGA recommends that courses average 200–400 ft per hole, with holes no shorter than 100 ft.
 The longest holes in the world measure more than 1500 ft long.
-Course designers use trees, bushes, elevation changes, water hazards, and distance variation, along with out-of-bounds zones and mandatory flight paths to make each hole challenging and unique.
+Course designers use trees, bushes, elevation changes, water hazards, and distance variation, along with out-of-bounds zones and mandatory flight paths (often referred to as "Mandos") to make each hole challenging and unique.
 Many courses include multiple tee positions or multiple target positions to cater to players of different ability levels.

-Most disc golf courses are built in more natural and less manicured environments than golf and require minimal maintenance.
+Most disc golf courses are built in more natural and less manicured environments than traditional golf courses and require minimal maintenance, although some courses aim for pristine conditions.
 Professional course designers consider safety a critical factor in course design, and are careful to minimize the danger of being hit by a flying disc while providing designs that create strategy in play and variety in shots for enjoyment.
 Holes are designed to require a range of different throws to challenge players with different strengths or particular skills.
 Many courses are central organizing points for local disc golf clubs, and some include shops selling disc golf equipment.
 More than 80% of the courses listed on Disc Golf Course Review are listed as public and free to play.